 - ELMA365 server HTTPS proxy mode.
 This is an optional step; it only appears if you specified a domain name at step 10, but didn’t enable HTTPS at step 11.
 Enable this setting if there is a configured proxy server with SSL set up for the ELMA365 server.

-- Enable hostaliases.
-If you specify a domain name during installation, the possibility to establish a connection from the Kubernetes environment for this domain is checked.
-If it is impossible, you are prompted to enable hostaliases to make it work correctly.
+- Enable host aliases.
+If you specified the domain name during installation, the possibility to establish a connection from the Kubernetes environment for this domain is checked.
+It is needed for the correct operation of the diskjockey service.
+If it is impossible to establish a connection, you are prompted to enable host aliases to make it work correctly.
 With some proxy servers, this setting needs to be disabled.

 After that, the installation process will run.
-It takes up to 10–15 minutes.
-If the program is installed successfully, the following message will appear: “ELMA365 successfully installed”.
-Visit http:/.... [server IP address specified at step 3].
+It takes about 10–15 minutes.
+If the program is installed successfully, the following message will appear: “ELMA365 successfully installed.
+Visit http:/... [server IP address specified at step 3]”.

 In an installed system, you can see the current version of the server in the Help menu.
 To do that, click the question mark icon on the main page to the left of the user profile data.